flojoy-ai/docs/docs/instruments-database/python-daq-library.md

 1. Keithley 2400 Series SourceMeter: This instrument combines the functionality of a precision power supply, current source, and digital multimeter.
 It is widely used in semiconductor characterization, materials research, and device testing.

-2. Keysight E5071C Network Analyzer: This network analyzer is used for measuring the scattering parameters (S-parameters) of high-frequency electrical networks.
+2. Keysight (Agilent) E5071C Network Analyzer: This network analyzer is used for measuring the scattering parameters (S-parameters) of high-frequency electrical networks.
 It is commonly employed in RF and microwave engineering, telecommunications, and signal integrity analysis.

 3. Agilent 34401A Digital Multimeter: This versatile multimeter offers high accuracy and resolution for measuring voltage, current, resistance, and other electrical parameters.
 It is widely used in electronics testing, calibration, and research applications.